Planning interventions in a controlled pandemic: the COVID-19 case: Experiments in a comprehensive scenario

-At last we consider the full three year's scenario described in Sect. \ref{sec:reference}.
-The MVF- $\Delta=21$ vaccination policy was chosen, in light of the fact that this policy has been largely adopted by many countries. the ratio between efficacy of first and the second dose, has bee set to $0.6$.
+At last, we consider a scenario encompassing all three epidemic phases, spanning over three years, as described in Sect. \ref{sec:reference}.
+The MVF-$\Delta=21$ vaccination policy was chosen in light of the fact that many countries have largely adopted this policy.
+The ratio between the first and second doses' efficacy has been set to $0.6$.

-Figure \ref{fig:comprehensive}(a) and Figure \ref{fig:comprehensive}(b) report the evolution of the metrics, respectively for the case in which the implemented control is exerted on the rate of new infected ($\lambda_C=4,000$) and the HT (with $T_{\max}=20k$ and $H_{\max}=40k$).
-Parameters have been set in such a way the two controls operate around approximately the same operational point during the first year.
+Figure \ref{fig:comprehensive}(a) and Figure \ref{fig:comprehensive}(b) report the evolution of the metrics, respectively, for the case in which the control is on the rate of new infected ($\lambda_C=4,000$) and the HT (with $T_{\max}=20k$ and $H_{\max}=40k$).
+Parameters have been set so that the two controls operate around approximately the same operational point during the first year.